-With a toddler at home, Tyra Banks doesn’t have any time for nonsense.
-She’s the new host and executive producer of Dancing With the Stars and is also the founder of ModelLand.
-With so many roles, you would assume that she is cashing in on a lot of checks — and you’d be absolutely correct!
+Tyra Banks is proving that she can do anything she sets her sights on.
+In addition to serving as the host and executive producer of Dancing With the Stars, Tyra is also the founder of ModelLand.
+With so many roles, you would assume that she is cashing in on a lot of checks with a massive net worth — and you’d be absolutely correct!

-Tyra’s new business venture is nothing short of amazing and that’s because her work ethic hasn’t changed from when first starting out in the fashion industry.
+The California native has been the true definition of a boss throughout her career.
+Her work ethic hasn’t changed from when she first started out in the fashion industry.
 In the past, Tyra shared a little bit of helpful advice about shutting down your haters and reaching success.